Thank you so much for joining, and thanks to Rush himself for letting me sub in for the day.

 I say only in quotes.

-Obviously the taxing and spending is important, but it's the regulations that have drive driven premiums up and the costs up so much that a lot of people can't afford health.
+But it's the regulations that have driven premiums up and the cost up so much that a lot of people can't afford healthcare.

-Well, let me ask you about that issue of cost, because yesterday I saw some of the presser with Nancy Pelosi, and this is not the first time I've had this experience, but it felt like I was watching somebody who is living in another country and talking about some alternate reality, but she was saying that uh the costs are sort of what is it, accelerating at the slowest rate in decades in health care.
+Let me ask you about that issue of cost because yesterday I saw some of the presser with Nancy Pelosi, and this is not the first time I've had this experience, but it felt like I was watching somebody who is living in another country and talking about some alternate reality.

-Meanwhile, all I see are headlines about how you have two things happening because of Obamacare of huge premium increases in a lot of states across the country because the insurance pool is riskier, less healthy people, more sick people than they initially anticipated.
+Meanwhile, all I see are headlines about how you have two things happening because of Obamacare, huge premium increases in a lot of states across the country because the insurance pool is riskier, less healthy people, more sick people than they initially anticipated.

-So you have huge premium increases, and also major insurers just saying I'm not we're not gonna be in this Obamacare game anymore.
+So you have huge premium increases, and also major insurers just saying, we're not going to be in this Obamacare game anymore.

-So what it what is the truth about pricing here?
+So what is the truth about pricing here?

 What is the truth about the cost of health care for Americans affected by this?

-So what Nancy Pelosi is referring to is that from 2013 to 2000 I mean, excuse me, from 2003 to 2013, for that 10 year period, there was a slowdown in uh the growth of health care spending overall in the country.
+So what Nancy Pelosi is referring to is that from 2013 to 2000, I mean, excuse me, from 2003 to 2013, for that 10-year period, there was a slowdown in the growth of health care spending overall in the country.

 Why?

-But once Obamacare went online in twenty fourteen, health spending spiked considerably.
+But once Obamacare went online in 2014, health spending spiked considerably.

-So if you if you select a window that doesn't include the actual implementation of Obamacare in 2014, sure, yeah, health spending, the growth of health spending did slow down.
+So if you select a window that doesn't include the actual implementation of Obamacare in 2014, sure, yeah, health spending, the growth of health spending did slow down.

-But once Obamacare went to effect, the growth of health spending spiked.
+But once Obamacare went into effect, the growth of health spending spiked.

 And people can expect what going forward.

-If Hillary Clinton had won, and let's just for you know fantasyland for some people it's a nightmare, but whatever.
+If Hillary Clinton had won, and let's just for fantasy land for some people, it's a nightmare, but whatever.

 Let's assume the Democrats managed to take the House and the Senate.